In this article:

 - Student loan providers

-Paying Bills with a Credit Card Could Impact Your Credit Score
+How Paying Bills With a Credit Card Impacts Your Credit Score

 When Should I Use a Checking Account to Pay My Bills?